GandhiCloudLab/iam-access-permissions-ibm-cloud-and-openshift/README.md

 # IAM Access permssions between IBM Cloud and Managed Openshift

-In IBM Cloud, the Viewer, Editor and Administrator permissions can be set to users in IAM.
-Based on this permission the managed openshift allows the IAM users to access the cluster.
+In IBM Cloud, the IAM users can have Viewer, Editor and Administrator permissions.
+Based on this permission the managed openshift allows IAM users to access the cluster.

 This document explains the mapping between IAM roles and its authorization in Openshift.